sodacan-net/sodacan-core/documentation/architecture.md

 	MODULE lamp
 		*PUBLISH AtNoonOnFridays
 		...
-		AT noon ON fridays // Raise an event at noon on Fridays *THEN activate(AtNoonOnFridays)
+		AT noon ON Fridays // Raise an event at noon on Fridays *THEN activate(AtNoonOnFridays)
 			THEN ... what happens at noon on Fridays
 		*ON AtNoonOnFridays